PowerLedger/powr/docs/src/developing/backwards-compatibility.md

 #### Minor Releases (1.x.0)

-New features and proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on Solana's Testnet cluster.
+New features and proposal implementations are added to _new_ `MINOR` version releases (e.g. 1.4.0) and are first run on the Testnet cluster.
 While running on the testnet, `MINOR` versions are considered to be in the `beta` release channel.
-After those changes have been patched as needed and proven to be reliable, the `MINOR` version will be upgraded to the `stable` release channel and deployed to the Mainnet Beta cluster.
+After those changes have been patched as needed and proven to be reliable, the `MINOR` version will be upgraded to the `stable` release channel and deployed to the Mainnet cluster.

 #### Patch Releases (1.0.x)